popphp/pop-queue/README.md

 Jobs
 ----

 Job objects are at the heart of the `pop-queue` component.
-They are objects have can execute either a callable, an application command or even a CLI-based command (if the environment is set up to allow that.)
+They are objects that can execute either a callable, an application command or even a CLI-based command (if the environment is set up to allow that.)